nerdschoolbergen/react/exercise-4/README.md

 export default todosReducer;
 ```

-The last piece is to initialize Redux when the app starts (make sure the `createStore` function in `reduxStore` is called on startup).
+The last piece is to initialize Redux when the app starts (i.e. make sure the `createStore` function in `reduxStore` is called on startup).

-:pencil2: Open `index.js` and change it's content to:
+:pencil2: Open `index.js` and change its content to:

 ```js
 import './index.css';